-We have a proven team of 16 people dedicated to sourcing, evaluating and executing on all aspects of our M&A strategy.
+We have a proven internal team dedicated to sourcing, evaluating and executing on all aspects of our M&A strategy.
 Our IMO team has developed a proven playbook for bringing acquisitions and merger partners onto our platform infrastructure, identifying and quickly capturing significant synergies to the overall enterprise and minimizing the risk of disruption to our underlying business.
-Our IMO team supports our ability to acquire, integrate and grow our acquired platforms through its members' decades of experience in operations, consulting and administrative roles, and experience integrating home health acquisitions.
+Our IMO team supports our ability to acquire, integrate and grow our acquired platforms through its members' decades of experience in operations, consulting and administrative roles, and past experience integrating more than 50 home health acquisitions.